gregjohnsonbiometrics/biometrics.utilities/README.md

 where $\beta$ s are parameters to be estimated.

+Separate curves are fit to each species.
+If a species has less than 3 observations, a parameter set of 0.0 is generated.

 Fitting height-dbh curves is often difficult due to limited measurement data (either in observation count or in range, or both).
 We are using David Marshall's technique of fitting a linearized form of the equation while iterating over a range of $\beta_2$ values (-0.1 to -1.0).
 The $\beta_2$ value yielding the lowest sum of squared errors
 (SSE) is chosen.

+`hd_fit` returns a `data.frame` of parameter estimates by FIA species code.

 `hd_predict` is used to predict `height` for a vector of `dbh` values given parameter estimates from `hd_fit`.